 Intrauterine contraception (IUD)

-There are two forms of intrauterine contraception available in Australia: the copper IUD or hormonal IUD.
-Both are long-acting, reversible and effective forms of contraception that work in different ways to prevent pregnancy.
+There are 3 forms of intrauterine contraception available in Australia: the copper IUD and 2 different hormonal IUDs.
+One hormonal IUD is slightly smaller in size and has less hormones than the other.
+Each of them is long-acting, reversible and effective forms of contraception that work to prevent pregnancy.

 - More than 99% effective in preventing pregnancy

 - Last between five to ten years, depending on type chosen

 - Chances of getting pregnant return to normal as soon as it is removed

 - Cost-effective when compared to other methods due to how long protection lasts

 - ‘Set-and-forget’ method, so great for regular travellers and women would prefer not to adhere to a daily method

 - Nylon strings can be adjusted to suit your body and should not be felt by either partner during sex

 IUDs do not protect against sexually transmitted infections (STIs) or HIV/AIDS and condoms should be used if you are at risk.

 A hormonal IUD is a small flexible plastic device that is inserted into the uterus.
 It prevents pregnancy by gradually releasing a progestogen hormone directly into the uterus, which thickens the mucus at the cervix so that sperm cannot get through to meet an egg.